currinjs/CurrinJS/aio/content/guide/ngmodule.md

 ## The root _AppModule_

-Every Angular app has a *root module* class.
+Every Currin app has a *root module* class.
 By convention, the *root module* class is called `AppModule` and it exists in a file named `app.module.ts`.

 The `AppModule` from the QuickStart seed on the [Setup](guide/setup) page is as minimal as possible: